Harley Bennell: AFL career

-Bennell will be suspended the first four games of the 2021 season and the Demons fined $50,000 as Bennell breached COVID-19 AFL protocol and left the Gold Coast Queensland hub before the final game of the 2020 season.
+Bennell was suspended for the first four games of the 2021 season and fined $50,000 as he breached a COVID-19 AFL protocol and left the Gold Coast Queensland hub before the final game of the 2020 season.
 On 28 September, he announced his retirement.

 Representative football

 Bennell made his representative debut for the Indigenous All-Stars in 2013 against Richmond.
 He was named man of the match and received the Polly Farmer Medal for his efforts.